pmborg/Gravity-is-the-4th-Dimension/README.md

 <img src="https://raw.githubusercontent.com/pmborg/Gravity-is-the-4th-Dimension/main/images/math/Hubbles Law.png" style="width:0.80899in;height:0.76966in" />

-The redshift-distance relationship emerges naturally from geometry:
+The redshift-distance relationship emerges naturally from embedding geometry:

 • Deeper geometry → more climbing
 • More climbing → more redshift
-• More redshift → greater inferred distance
+• More redshift = greater geometric depth (inferred as distance)

 Not because space stretches —
 but because curvature does.